JLsy319/shanghaitech-courses/CompBio/project4/pj4.md

 1. **Use AF3 to select/determine substrate.**

 PurA, PurZ and PurZ0 utilize ATP or GTP as one of their substrates.
-Please use AlphaFold3to "cofold" ATP or GTP with a PurA, a PurZ and a PurZ0, and use proper evaluation method to tell which NTP is the right substrate for each enzyme.
+Please use AlphaFold3 to "cofold" ATP or GTP with a PurA, a PurZ and a PurZ0, and use proper evaluation method to tell which NTP is the right substrate for each enzyme.

 Please upload the UniProt accessions for the PurA, PurZ, PurZ0 you picked and the 3 correct complex structures as your answer.